A superlative studio,

 relevant and beautiful

 Bellissimo is a communication design studio active since 1998.
-We are based in Turin, in a bright loft where we work with major brands and institutions, historic companies, and new ventures across many different sectors.
-In our projects, we combine disciplines and languages to create visuals, experiences, and contents that are necessary and effective in conveying values and messages.
+Based in Turin, we work from a light-filled loft, collaborating with major brands and institutions, historic companies, and emerging ventures across a wide range of sectors.
+In every project, we combine disciplines and languages to create visuals, experiences, and content that clearly and effectively convey values and messages.

-Today, Bellissimo comprises a team of 15 designers, copywriters, and project managers, plus one architect.
-We describe ourselves as a studio, both for the shared references that inspire us and for our more horizontal structure, with roles that are less rigid than those in a typical agency.
+Today, Bellissimo brings together a team of 15 designers, copywriters, and project managers, along with one architect.
+We think of ourselves as a studio — both for the shared references that inspire us and for our horizontal, collaborative structure, where roles are less fixed-in-place than in a traditional agency.

 IN A FEW WORDS